MicrosoftDocs/xamarin-docs/docs/ios/watchos/troubleshooting.md

 	contains the watch app and extension*.

 > [!NOTE]
-> *Note:* the path you need to supply is for the *iPhone application
+> The path you need to supply is for the *iPhone application .app file*,
-	 .app file*, i.e. the one that will be deployed to the iOS simulator and that contains both the watch extension and watch app.
+> i.e. the one that will be deployed to the iOS simulator and that contains
+> both the watch extension and watch app.

 Example: